 My work as editor with Robin Hemley on his Pushcart Prize–winning essay "To the Rainforest Room" is featured in the new anthology The Craft of Editing from Routledge.

-My work as an acquisition editor is featured in The Pitch, a series from Nieman Storyboard where editors to talk about pitching, give advice, and dissect a pitch that resulted in a successful magazine story.
+My work as an acquisition editor was featured in The Pitch, a series from Nieman Storyboard where editors to talk about pitching, give advice, and dissect a pitch that resulted in a successful magazine story.

 Here I am at AWP, discussing what editors want from writers, and what they absolutely don’t want, along with editors from The Believer, Milkweed Editions, Tin House, and the New England Review.